Search

 PE32-50

 69 days.
 Pisum sativum.
 Open Pollinated.
 Oregon Giant Snow Peas.
 The plant produces heavy yields of flavorful, tender, extra-large 4 to 5" long snow peas.
+It is a popular snow pea prized for its size, sweetness, crunch, productivity, and reliability.
 The flat pods are larger and sweeter than the Oregon Sugar Pod Peas.
 Perfect for stir fry, salads, and Oriental dishes.
 Freezes well.
 Best when harvested just when the peas begin to form.
 An excellent choice for home gardens and market growers.
 A variety developed by Dr. James Baggett at Oregon State University.
 A variety from the USA.
 Disease Resistant: FW (Race 1), PEMV, PM.

 Taiwan Sugar Snow Pea Seeds